DBHammer/Dike/readme.md

-# Dike: Benchmark For Distributed Database System
+# Dike: A Benchmark Suite for Distributed Transactional Databases
-Dike is an open source project for benchmarking traditional relational databases together with NewSQL systems.
-Dike provides several features that are crucial for OLTP applications oriented systems, including quantitative distributed transactions/queries, uneven data distribution, dynamic workload and fault injection.
-Dike is forked from benchmarksql v5.0 and distributed under the GNU General Public License version 2.0 (GPLv2) license.
-The detailed [technique report](./doc/report/Technique_Report.pdf) and source code are open.
+Dike is a new benchmark suite for benchmarking distributed transactional databases (DDBMSs), which is extended from the popular TPC-C benchmark.
+Dike provides several features that are crucial for DDBMSs, including quantitative distributed transactions/queries, imbalanced data and workload distribution, dynamic load variation and fault injection.
+Details about our designs of the aforementioned features and experiments on three open-source DDBMSs ([OceanBase](https://www.oceanbase.com/), [TiDB](https://docs.pingcap.com/zh/tidb/stable), [CockroachDB](https://www.cockroachlabs.com/)) can be found in the [Technique Report](./doc/report/Technique_Report.pdf).
+We also provide a front-end and back-end interactive [tool](./dike-demo/) to demonstrate the benchmark suite ([video](./doc/demo/dike.mp4)).
 We show how to use Dike as follows.

+Dike project is forked from benchmarksql v5.0 and distributed under the GNU General Public License version 2.0 (GPLv2) license.

 ## Preparation
 1. A client machine to run Dike benchmarking program and workload proxy (ObProxy for OceanBase cluster, Haproxy for TiDB/CockroachDB cluster).
 Proxy is unnecessary in the case of Mysql/PostgreSQL/Singleton-OceanBase/Singleton-TiDB/Singleton-CockroachDB.